 How To Calculate And Solve Questions On Resistivity

-In this article, I will define; give the value of the resistivity of some materials, and how to solve some questions on it.
+In this article, I will define; and give the value of the resistivity of some materials, and how to solve some questions on it.

 The resistance R is proportional to the length L and inversely proportional to the cross-sectional area A, with a proportionality factor called the resistivity of the material.

-Note: In a metal resistivity increases with temperature.
+Note: In a metal, resistivity increases with temperature.

 The symbol is given below,